victorandeloci/fontawesome-gutenberg-picker/README.md

 2. You will need Font Awesome loaded on your front-end.
 You can install manually, following [these steps](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself); or download the [WordPress plugin](https://br.wordpress.org/plugins/font-awesome/) to your website.

 ## Usage
-After activated, the plugin will create a Gutenberg block called 'FA Icons Picker'.
+After activated, the plugin will create a Gutenberg block called 'Icons Picker for FontAwesome'.
 Just add it to your post/page and select your icons!

 ## Licence
 License: GPLv3